Data Processing

 clean_strategy: 'iterative'

-And you can set the clean_strategy to ‘iterative’ to get a better dataset.
+to ‘iterative’ to get a better dataset.

-All config items in the data section can be found here.
+section can be found here.
 A prepared config file for this example of GSM-8K can be found in the config file of gsm8k.

 Note

-Only when one of dj_process_desc and dj_config_path is provided, the data module and the data active iterator will be activated.
+in the pipeline config is provided, the data processor and the data active iterator will be activated.
 Otherwise, this part will be skipped and it will enter into the exploring stage directly.

 Exploring & Training